 Prospective Performance Students

 Students accepted as Performance Concentrators have a choice of taking private lessons with a member of our faculty, which includes a number of distinguished performing and recording artists, or (with permission of the Music Department) they can study with a teacher of their own choice in the New York metropolitan area, pending approval of that instructor’s credentials, background and experience.
 We offer the M.A. with a Performance Concentration in Voice, Piano (Solo or Vocal Collaborative; see note below), Organ, Harpsichord, Violin, Viola, Cello, Double Bass, Guitar, Percussion, Flute, Clarinet, Oboe, Bassoon, French Horn, Saxophone, Trumpet, Trombone and Tuba.
-We also offer an M.A. with a Jazz Performance Concentration in Saxophone, Trumpet, Trombone, Piano, Bass, Guitar, Percussion, and Voice.
+We also offer an M.A. with a Jazz Performance Concentration in Saxophone, Trumpet, Trombone, Piano, Bass, Guitar, and Percussion.
+However, we do not currently offer an M.A. in Jazz Voice.

 A number of music ensembles are offered by the Hunter College Music Department.
 Prospective Performance students are urged to check our audition and admission procedures, and they are also urged to check the policies regarding taking private lessons.
 Finally, all prospective Performance students are invited to contact the Music Department Graduate Adviser, Poundie Burstein, and the Director of Performance Studies, Geoffrey Burleson.